virt-s1/os-tests/README.md

 ## Introduction

-os-tests is a lightweight, fast check and tests collection for Linux OS.
+os-tests is a lightweight, fast and customer centric tests collection for Linux OS.

 ## Installation